 - Your housing requirements are significant especially with two or three children in your care, and the costs of housing in Sydney are highly prohibitive for many Stay-At-Home single parents.
-For example on Sydney’s North Shore, where my office is located, the March 2015 statistics depict that the medium house price for homes was considerable, namely:
+For example on Sydney’s North Shore, where my office is located, the September 2020 statistics* depict that the median house price for homes was considerable, namely:

 To make matters worse, it is well known that it can be very difficult to rent modest child-friendly family homes in the above areas for less than $900 a week.

 For example, Stay at Home Mums facing a separation on Sydney’s North Shore who are looking to set up an independent household have fewer housing options available to them than some other separating couples.
 The need for and costs of larger dwellings for Stay at Home Mums and single mums are disproportionately expensive on Sydney’s North Shore and overwhelming stressful to secure.